 100: Manchester - Salford - Eccles - intu Trafford Centre - Irlam - Warrington

-There may be regular train services between Manchester and Warrington but that does not remove the need for a bus service like this one.
-The frequencies vary not only by the day of the week but also according to where your journey begins so the timetable needs careful consultation.
+There may be regular train services between Manchester and Warrington, but that does not remove the need for a bus service like this one.
+The frequencies vary not only by the day of the week but also according to where your journey begins, so the timetable needs careful consultation.
 Even so, there are decent service frequencies and coverage of most parts of any given day is good too.
 Journey times can be long so that remains a consideration and trains do not have to contend with the vagaries of road traffic either.

 This is another staple of the North Yorkshire walker’s transport itinerary and complements Transdev’s Coastliner services.
 From Scarborough, it heads along the southern edge of the North York Moors to Thornton-le-Dale, Pickering, Kirkbymoorside and Helmsley with summer Sunday journeys being extended to Sutton Bank Visitor Centre.
-On winter Sundays and bank holidays, the service is reduced to two-hourly between Scarborough and Pickering only.
+On winter Sundays and bank holidays, the service gets reduced to two-hourly between Scarborough and Pickering only.
 Apart from that, it’s about hourly for 7 days a week.

 This once was a service linking Macclesfield with Manchester seven days a week and from morning until night.
-That sadly is no longer the case and we have this remnant operating six days a week and from morning until early evening.
+That sadly is no longer the case, and we have this remnant operating six days a week and from morning until early evening.
 That means that there is no Sunday service and does not make it as useful for commuters as it might be even though there is an hourly frequency at times.
 In short, it is a classic example of what has happened to numerous interurban bus services over the last ten years.

 There was a time when 218 offered a direct connection from Buxton to Sheffield that itself met the 118 from Stoke-on-Trent and Leek.
-That’s no more and we now have a seven-day service starting from Bakewell.
-The weekday frequency is very usable and the Sunday one varies according to season.
+That’s no more, and we now have a seven-day service starting from Bakewell.
+The weekday frequency is very usable, and the Sunday one varies according to season.
 Even with these changes, it’s good to know that it’s possible to get to Baslow Edge and surrounding hills without needing a car.

-Pairing these services together will get you from Preston to Skipton and back since destination displays get changed at Clitheroe without any passengers needing to change buses for a through journey.
+Pairing these services together will get you from Preston to Skipton and back since destination displays get changed at Clitheroe without any passengers needing to change buses for a through-journey.
 There are four journeys in each direction on Sundays with other days seeing a largely hourly frequency though you need to watch the times since departures do not operate always at the same minutes past the hour.
 Still, it remains as useful a travel option for anyone wishing to explore Lancashire and Yorkshire countryside as it is for generally getting about the area and that is enough to get it added here.

 500 Liverpool John Lennon Airport - Speke - Liverpool